-b) Whether house to house collection is practised?
-Yes No

-If yes, from how many households in the Shnong house to house collection is done?

-out of Ablach. only in 2blodes is caulaid.

-out,

-ora,

-Whether any private Agency is engaged for the same?
-If yes, then give details of the
+6-1 b) Whether house to house collection is practised?
+Yes No If yes, from how many households in the Shnong house to house collection is done?
+Out of Ablach. only in 2 blocks is causaid. out. c) Whether any private Agency is engaged for the same?
+If yes, then give details of the Agency: Name Address Contact No d) Whether any segregation is carried out at source?

-0) Agency :

-Name

-Address

-Contact No.

-4) Whather any segregation is carried out at source?
-If yas how?
-Places state

-u) Whether any segregation is carried out at source?
 If yes, how?
-Please state.

-e) Whether recycling of waste (paper, plastic material pet bottles, glass materials etc) is

-0 carried out at the household level Yes No.

-If yes, how are they disposed of?

-f) Whether any rag picking is carried out at dustbins by rag pickers Ves No

--) If yes, please give the following information.

-Usual number of rag pickers $2 + 3$

-the former for the former of the

-Average earning by individual rag pickers, any idea?
-Rs per day.

-Number of community durching in the Change .
-NO

-g) Number of community dustbins in the Shnong : \cancel{NO} .
-Other details

-Type:-

-i) Concrete

-ii) Metallic Container

-h) No of sweepers in the roll of the Shnong and total amount spent on their salaries/wages

-griss poid by S.M.B.

-1) Number of markets, schools, hostels, commercial establishments existing in the Shnong?
+Please state. e) Whether recycling of waste (paper, plastic material pet bottles, glass materials etc) is carried out at the household level Yes No. If yes, how are they disposed of? f) Whether any rag picking is carried out at dustbins by rag pickers Yes No If yes, please give the following information.
+Usual number of rag pickers 2 to 3 Items recovered Plante, paper, Deal, bottler, Average earning by individual rag pickers, any idea?
+Rs. per day. g) Number of community dustbins in the Shnong : Other details Type:- i) Concrete ii) Metallic Container h) No of sweepers in the roll of the Shnong and total amount spent on their salaries/wages 4Non pold by S.MB. i) Number of markets, schools, hostels, commercial establishments existing in the Shnong?
 Do you have any idea about how much quantities of waste generated per day from the above source and how they are disposed of?

-NO.

-j) Is there any slaughter house in your Shnong?
+No. j) Is there any slaughter house in your Shnong?
+If yes, how many? ЙO (vi Transportation Number of Vehicles owned by the Shnong.
+If no vehicle is owned, how are they handling transportation of the waste? b) Does the Dorbar have any vehicle supplied by MUDA?
 If yes, how many?

-210

-, NO

-(vi) Tro nsportation

-Number of Vehicles owned by the Shnong.
-If no vehicle is owned, how are they handling

-ransportation of the waste?

-b) I Does the Dorbar have any vehicle supplied by MUDA?
-If yes, how many?

-No

-c) H hc as any vehicle been purchased by Dorbar under MP LAD/MLA Lad programme?
-If yes, ww many?
-The Th ne details of the vehicle i) Make : ii) Model : i ii) Capacity (m 3): iv) Payload in Metric Tons : V y) Purchase Cost: V i) Expenditure (monthly/yearly) on P.O.L.: v ii) Cost of repairs (monthly/yearly) : v iii) Number of drivers employed on monthly basis and their salaries : ix x) Numbers of attendants employed on monthly basis and their salaries/wages. (vi) Dispo osal : a) V Whether waste is transported to dumping ground by the Shnong for final disposal?
+as any vehicle been purchased by Dorbar under MP LAD/MLA Lad programme?
+If yes, w many?
+The Copy ne details of the vehicle i i) Make : ii) Model : i ii) Capacity (m3): iv) Payload in Metric Tons : ٧ Purchase Cost: v i) Expenditure (monthly/yearly) on P.O.L.: v ii) Cost of repairs (monthly/yearly): v iii) Number of drivers employed on monthly basis and their salaries : ix Numbers of attendants employed on monthly basis and their salaries/wages. (vi) Dispo osal: a) W Vhether waste is transported to dumping ground by the Shnong for final disposal?
 Yes No hether any backyard composting is carried out in the Shnong?
-If Yes , how many puseholds do practise this ? :NO a) I- there any degradation of waste before composting?
-If yes, how?
-C) IS \sim c) is (viii) Fina ance : Amount (approx) spent on Solid Waste Management by Dorbar Shnong. (viii) Fina ance : (viii) Fina i) ii) Amount (approx) spent on Solid Waste Management by Dorbar Shnong.
-Roseco.
-How much percent (approx) of the total collection by the dorbar shnong is spent on Solid Waste Management (SWM)? (viii) Fina i) Amount (approx) spent on Solid Waste Management by Dorbar Shnong.
-Rogooo.
-How much percent (approx) of the total collection by the dorbar shnong is spent on Solid Waste Management (SWM)?
-Any fees collected from households for collection of Solid waste?
-If yes give an idea about the fees collected from each household and the total monthly collection in (viii) Fina i) ii) iii) Amount (approx) spent on Solid Waste Management by Dorbar Shnong.
-Ro 8000.
-How much percent (approx) of the total collection by the dorbar shnong is spent on Solid Waste Management (SWM)?
-Any fees collected from households for collection of Solid waste?
-If yes give an idea about the fees collected from each household and the total monthly collection in Rupees Sof Directly paid to woode falledor. (viii) Fina i) ii) Amount (approx) spent on Solid Waste Management by Dorbar Shnong.
-Rogooo.
-How much percent (approx) of the total collection by the dorbar shnong is spent on Solid Waste Management (SWM)?
-Any fees collected from households for collection of Solid waste?
-If yes give an idea about the fees collected from each household and the total monthly collection in
+If Yes , how many buseholds do practise this ?:N.O c) Is there any degradation of waste before composting?
+If yes, how? (viii) Fina nnce: i) Amount (approx) spent on Solid Waste Management by Dorbar Shnong. ii) How much percent (approx) of the total collection by the dorbar shnong is spent on Solid Waste Management (SWM)? × iii) Any fees collected from households for collection of Solid waste?
+If yes give an idea about the fees collected from each household and the total monthly collection in Rupees 50/ Directly paid to woode Collector. iv) Do all household pay the fees?
+If no, please inform who are exempted. v) Are households/other establishments in your areas willing to pay an additional amount for handling and disposal of solid waste?
+If yes, how much are they capable?
+If not, reasons?
+No.